CorentinJ/Real-Time-Voice-Cloning/README.md

 - Evaluate the quality of this baseline w.r.t. the reported results in SV2TTS

 **For much later**:
+- Implement the improvements in SST4TTS to achieve better data efficiency
 - Adapt/Improve the cross-language aspect from the baseline

 ### Other things